My Advice – How to Prepare for the CWE Exam

 The Bubbly Professor’s Advice on How to Prepare for the Certified Wine Educator (CWE) Exam:

 1. Know the CSW Study Guide.
 The CWE material obviously goes “above and beyond” the CSW, but it’s a great place to start.
 (True fact, when I was studying for my CWE it’s the only thing I used for my dedicated CWE study time.)

 2. Study at least one other comprehensive wine reference from the CWE Reading List, such as “Exploring Wine”, “The Oxford Companion to Wine”, or “The World Atlas of Wine.”
 Click here for a copy of the CWE Recommended Reading List 2014 .
+If you will be taking the exam in 2015, you can find the CWE Recommended Reading List 2015 here.
 Sure, I understand that these books are not easy reading, and while I sympathize, I have to say…they are not supposed to be.

 3. When I suggest that you “study” a book what I really mean is read it through, cover to cover, and take notes on everything that you find applicable to your study.
 Then, clean up those notes and use them as your study material for the last few weeks leading up to your exam.

 4. Keep up with as least one website or periodical from the CWE Recommended Reading List.
 Current topics, particularly changes in wines laws or regulations, are sure to be covered on the mulitiple choice exam, and might show up in essay topics as well.
 May I suggest “Wine, Wit, and Wisdom,” the official blog of the Society of Wine Educators.
 (Full disclosure: I’m the blog administrator…hopefully this advice does not seem self-serving.
 But…I do try to take the topics from the CSW (and CSS) study guides and go “above and beyond” in my posts on the blog - see point #1.)